FedeDP/libmodule/docs/src/module.rst

 .. c:function:: module_deregister_topic(self, topic)

   Deregisters topic in module's context.
+Note that deregistering a topic will not unsubscribe any module.
+Thus, if topic gets registered again, subscribed modules will start receiveing new publishes.

   :param self: pointer to module's handler
   :param topic: topic to be deregistered.
 Only topic creator can deregister a topic.